Jean Marie du Lau

 Jean-Marie du Lau (30 October 1738, Biras – 2 September 1792, Paris) was a French Catholic prelate who served as the last Archbishop of Arles.
 He was one of the Catholic Martyrs of September 1792, killed in the September Massacres during the French Revolution.
 He was beatified on 17 October 1926 by Pope Pius XI.

 Early life

-A bas-relief in marble of Jean-Marie du Lau by Francois Carli in the Church of St. Trophime, Arles, which had served as his cathedral.

 Lau was born on 30 October 1738 at the Château de la Côte at Biras, then in the Province of Perigord, of an aristocratic family which had provided many members to the higher ranks of the clergy.
 His father was Armand du Lau, Lord of La Coste, and his mother Françoise de Salleton.

 Churchman

 After studies at the Collège de Navarre, Lau gained a Licentiate of Theology at the Sorbonne and then embarked on his ecclesiastical career, aided by his uncle, the Abbé Jean-Marie du Lau, parish priest of the Church of Saint-Sulpice in Paris since 1750.
 As was the system, he passed from one diocese to another in a rising curve of authority and prestige: canon and treasurer at Pamiers, Vicar General of the Diocese of Bordeaux, Prior of Gabillon and in 1770 attained the notable rank of Agent General of the Clergy of France.
 On 1 October 1775, he was promoted by King Louis XVI to the office of Archbishop of Arles, the youngest of the king's episcopal appointments.